Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Collision Layers.md

 -   transformB – The second transform element in the pair
 -   bodyA – The `ColliderBody` representing the first element in the pair
 -   bodyB – The `ColliderBody` representing the second element in the pair
+-   aabbA – The `Aabb` of the first element in the pair
+-   aabbB – The `Aabb` of the second element in the pair
 -   layerA – The full `CollisionLayer` the first element in the pair comes from
 -   layerB – The full `CollisionLayer` the second element in the pair comes from
 -   bodyIndexA – The index of the first element in the pair as stored in its